tpierrain/me-myself-and-i/README.md

 ### 2015 in details:

+#### TDD, Hexagonal architecture & Craftsmanship
+I started the year with a 3 hours talk at Devoxx FR about *Hexagonal Architecture* with [Cyrille Martraire](https://twitter.com/cyriux).
+Few monthes before, Cyrille and I had already made a thirty minutes talk to push this architecture style at Société Générale, but I have to admit that doing this 3 hours *university* format was probably the most stressing experience of my speaker carreer (due to the lack of time we had to prepare it).
+Anyway.
+We add some great time and __have probably animated the biggest architecture dojo of all time (with more than 800 people in the room)__.
+During Devoxx, I've also made a [Culture Craft](http://fr.slideshare.net/ThomasPierrain/culture-craft-humantalks) lightning talk that resonates a lot with the audience (with tips and tricks on how to wake-up and change your team or organisation's culture).

+The second part of the year was dedicated to TDD with my friend Bruno Boucard.
+Initially motivated to talk about our developper's mental models, we end-up with a talk about TDD, trying to explain the big picture of it and giving tips and tricks for people to successfully retry the experience (note: being exclusively practicing TDD since 2005, I've probably made all possible errors with it ;-) We played it a lot to conferences or during Brown Bag Lunch sessions, and the feedback on it was very positive.
+We end up by writing a serie of french article about TDD in Programmez (see.
+[Le TDD comme rempart contre nos biais](TDDCommeRempartContreNosBiais-Programmez.pdf))

 ### Devoxx FR
 - [Coder sans la peur du changement avec la -même pas mal- architecture hexagonale](https://www.youtube.com/watch?v=wZ7cxcU4iPE) avec Cyrille Martraire - University format (3 hours)
 - [Culture Crafts](http://fr.slideshare.net/ThomasPierrain/culture-craft-devoxx2015) - lightning talk (15 minutes)